mhibbins/mhibbins.github.io/docs/index.md

 ![Lab Logo](../images/lab_logo.png)

-The Hibbins Lab will be starting at the University of Rochester in July 2025!
-Stay tuned for more updates.
+Welcome to the Hibbins Lab in the Department of Biology at the University of Rochester!
+We will be opening our doors in July of 2025.
+We study a variety of questions in phylogenomics, using primarily computational approaches that span theory, statistical methods development, and bioinformatic analysis of empirical datasets.

+The lab is looking for graduate students and postdocs to join in Fall 2025 or later.
+Please get in touch if you're interested!